Early Life and Education of Frank Ocean: A Complete Timeline

 November 6, 2018: Blonded Radio Midterm Specials and Merchandise Release

-On November 6, 2018, Frank Ocean aired three midterm specials of Blonded Radio in conjunction with the US Midterm elections, releasing new merchandise for those who voted in Houston, Atlanta, Miami, and Dallas.
-The shows included political discussions and discussions about Ocean being an openly queer black man in contemporary rap music.
+On November 6, 2018, three midterm specials of Blonded Radio were aired, and new merchandise was given for free to those with proof of voting.
+The shows included various political discussions, including one about Frank Ocean being an openly queer black man in contemporary rap music.

-In 2019, Frank Ocean encouraged his British fans to vote for the Labour Party in the 2019 UK general elections via his Instagram story.
+In 2019, Frank Ocean encouraged British fans to vote for the Labour Party in the 2019 UK general elections, via Instagram story.

 On August 2, 2020, Frank Ocean's younger brother, Ryan Breaux, was killed in a car crash at the age of 18.
-The crash involved a single vehicle collision, and Breaux was pronounced dead at the scene.
+The crash was a single vehicle collision which led Breaux to be pronounced dead at the scene.

-In October 2023, Frank Ocean expressed solidarity with the people of the Gaza Strip during the ongoing Gaza war.
-He signed the October 2023 Artists4Ceasefire open letter, urging President Joe Biden to call for an immediate ceasefire in Gaza.
+In October 2023, Frank Ocean showed solidarity with the people of the Gaza Strip during the ongoing Gaza war.
+He signed an October 2023 Artists4Ceasefire open letter urging then-President Joe Biden to call for an immediate ceasefire in Gaza.